Introduction

 What Preparation Steps Are Necessary for the Existing Concrete Surface?

-When applying a new concrete layer over an existing surface, careful preparation of the underlying concrete is critical.
-Misunderstandings about these preparatory steps can lead to issues like poor bonding, cracking, and reduced overlay lifespan.
-Addressing these concerns effectively enhances the durability and performance of the new layer.
+Preparing the existing concrete surface is crucial when applying a new layer.
+Neglecting these steps can lead to issues like poor bonding, cracking, and reduced overlay lifespan.
+Addressing these concerns effectively enhances durability and performance.

 Assessment of Existing Concrete

-Before applying a new overlay, a thorough evaluation of the existing concrete is essential.
-This assessment should include:
+Before applying a new overlay, thoroughly evaluate the existing concrete:

 Surface Preparation